×

 Here’s our list of the best alternatives to Cisco Network Magic:

-1. Atera – EDITOR’S CHOICE A remote monitoring and management package for IT support that includes network discovery, inventory management, and automated device updates, making it a comprehensive solution for network administrators.
+1. Atera – EDITOR’S CHOICE An IT support RMM platform that combines network discovery, asset tracking, and automated device updating, giving administrators a broader replacement for Cisco Network Magic.
 Get a 30-day free trial.

-3. Site24x7 – FREE TRIAL This cloud-based platform implements network discovery, topology mapping, device status scanning, and network traffic analysis.
-It also monitors other IT assets and provides system management services.
+3. Site24x7 – FREE TRIAL A hosted monitoring platform that combines network discovery, topology mapping, device health monitoring, and traffic analysis, while also covering other IT assets and system management tasks.
 Get a 30-day free trial.

-4. Paessler PRTG Network Monitor – FREE TRIAL A highly adaptable system monitoring package that centers on an autodiscovery process, a hardware inventory creation routine, and a network topology mapping service.
+4. Paessler PRTG Network Monitor – FREE TRIAL A flexible monitoring system built around autodiscovery, hardware inventory generation, and topology mapping.
 Offered as a SaaS platform or software for Windows Server.
 Get a 30-day free trial.

-5. HomeNet Manager A simple, free utility for home use that implements both performance and security monitoring.
+5. HomeNet Manager A free utility for home use that combines performance monitoring with security checks.
 Runs on Windows.

-6. SolarWinds Engineer’s Toolset A suite of network monitoring, troubleshooting, and diagnostic tools, including SNMP-based device management, performance monitoring, and real-time alerts.
+6. SolarWinds Engineer’s Toolset A suite of monitoring, troubleshooting, and diagnostic utilities that includes SNMP-based device management, performance monitoring, and real-time alerts.
 Installs on Windows Server.

 Not all of these will contain the exact same features that the Cisco Network Magic software did, however, they’re similar enough to replace it in most scenarios, and also have a variety of features that the original Cisco Network Magic did not.